tmonks/100-days-of-code/r2-log.md

 ### Day 3:
 R2/D3 #100DaysOfCode
 Finished the mocha & chai exercises on #freeCodeCamp.
 I'm tempted to continue plowing through the rest of the exercises, but I feel like I need to go back, read some more documentation, and take some notes.
 I'm not fully grasping the syntax and concepts yet.

+### Day 4:
+R2/D4 #100DaysOfCode
+Finished reviewing and taking notes on mocha & chai.
+Started the #freeCodeCamp Metric-Imperial Converter project since I've covered enough to implement that one.
+Looks like it will be fun and should help cement what I've learned so far on this certification.